If you have to buy it, get the best deal!

 I always like to look at the options so I never let Julep select them for me.
 You can get a higher valued box with swaps.
 Mavens can also select add-ons.
 These add-ons get charged on top of the cost of the subscription, but they are cheaper than buying the item separately from the Julep store (where anyone including non-Mavens can purchase Julep items).
 Those selecting add-ons should play around with the box options to make sure they are adding on the cheaper ones and placing the more expensive items inside the main box.
 Swaps and add-ons make the box possibilities almost endless so the box I am sharing will almost certainly differ from the one you’d receive.
 Swapping gives the member a subscription where s/he actually wants all the box contents every time.
 If you cannot find enough items to swap in, skip the box that month and pay nothing.

 Mavens also get Jules (rewards points) for every box they purchase.
 Standard boxes get 350 Jules.
 Luxe boxes get 700 Jules.
+Each year, on the Maven anniversary, the Maven gets 500 Jules.
 Redeem these Jules for add-ons or future Maven boxes.
 When they reach 2000 Jules, they can trade them in for a free standard box.
 It takes 4000 Jules to receive a free Luxe box.
 Those on longer term subscriptions can only redeem Jules when they have no pre-paid boxes left, but there is no need to fret.
 Jules do not expire.
 Subscribers can also use Jules to reduce the cost of add-ons inside their boxes.
 Most products charge 100 points per dollar so a $5 product would go for 500 Jules.

 All Mavens get access to the Secret Store.
 This is a pop-up sales event that takes place for 5-6 days at the end of every month.
 The secret store has discounted items for subscribers only.
 Mavens who select a box for the month get early access and lower prices on select items during early access.
 Subscribers also get 20% off (deducts automatically on all full-price items when logged into a subscriber account) and free shipping on every order.
 That 20% Maven discount will usually combine with a discount code, but it is usually not applied to items that are already on sale.
 So, a Maven will get each $14 nail polish for $11.20 but will have to pay the full $7 on polishes already discounted to $7.